pawel-gawel/git-advanced/dangling-objects.md

 These are objects that are not reachable from any of the reference nodes..

 They can happen whenever you add it "by hand" using plumbing `git hash-object -w` and not use it as a part of referenced commit (dangling blobs).
-You will get those also as an outcome of different git operations, like *rebase*, *cherry-pick* etc (dangling commits).
+You will get those also as an outcome of different git operations, like `rebase`, `cherry-pick` etc.

 ## List of dangling objects